cello

 Application to Bow Arm Motions on the Cello

 For the purpose of illustration, I will concentrate on the right arm.
 When teaching beginners I identify four main ways to play up bows and down bows.
 Remember, these are just the most basic ways to do up bows and down bows.
-In more advanced playing, you can combine these motions and there are many different types of bow strokes Advanced Bow Technique for the Cellist) use in sophisticated playing.
+In more advanced playing, you can combine these motions and there are many different types of bow strokes used in sophisticated playing.
 But it is important to first identify the most basic ways to perform up bows and down bows and identify the Pivot Joints, Active Motions and Passive Motions (if this applies) and practice them separately.

 One thing I find in my teaching is that students tend to favor one or two of these motions.
-Some cellists tend to be forearm players, some tend to be whole arm players, etc. And the reason for this is almost always - yes, you guessed it - tension.
-If the shoulder muscles are tight, the student will probably be more of a forearm player.
+Some cellists tend to be forearm players, some tend to be whole arm players, etc. And the reason for this is almost always - yes, you guessed it - excessive tension.
+If the shoulder muscles are tight (hold excessive tension), the student will probably be more of a forearm player.
 If the bicep and tricep are tight, the student will tend to use the whole arm for bow strokes and avoid the forearm.
-The result of this is a cellist choosing a motion that may not be the most efficient for the particular job to be done.
-So it is important to identify the different ways we can do up bows and down bows because many cello students haven't really thought about it.
+The result of this is a cellist choosing a motion that may not be the most efficient for the particular task.

-1. Forearm Active Motion: This bow stroke is primarily used in the middle to upper half of the bow, though it can be used in any part of the bow.
+This bow stroke known as Forearm Détaché is primarily used in the middle to upper half of the bow, though it can be used in any part of the bow.
 For teaching cello technique to beginners, I recommend first teaching it as an upper half bow stroke.
 So let's identify the primary components:

 Now, this is also a motion that is a weak point for many cello students.
 As cellists we often prefer to play at the lower half of the bow where we can utilize the weight of our arms.
 Because of this, I recommend introducing this motion to beginning cellists early.
 You do beginning cellists a big favor by doing so.

 With playing at the tip while using the forearm motion, I recommend a slight increase in pronation in the forearm and hand.
-See Right Hand and Arm Position on the Cello.
+See this article on right arm/hand technique.

 Remember, Cellists tend to be weak in this motion.
 Introduce students to this motion early.

-2. Whole Arm Active Motion: This is the one cellists tend to favor from the beginning.
+This is the one cellists tend to favor from the beginning.
+I think of it as a pendulum type stroke.
 This bow stroke is best used for slow to moderate playing.
 We can use it for legato or for a "brush stroke".
 It can be done in any part of the bow, though it is used more often in the lower half.
-For beginner cellists, I recommend teaching it as a lower bow stroke first.
 So what are the components of this stroke?

 In my opinion, it is better to have a lower elbow when bowing in the lower half of the bow so as to better transfer weight into the string.
-Please See Right Hand and Arm Position on the Cello
+Please see this article on the bow arm

 The elbow needs to be down for this motion to create a left to right (up bow down bow) motion.
 If the elbow is high the hand tends to go front to back.